 PEP is recommended to those in close personal contact with those who have a confirmed hepatitis A infection.
 According to the CDC, these persons include:

-Medically Reviewed by J. Frank Martin JR., MD on February 4, 2020Written by Alexa Amador on January 26, 2020
+Medically Reviewed by Colleen Ryan, MD on February 4, 2020Written by Alexa Amador on January 26, 2020